pacmaninbw/VMWithEditor/README.md

  - A command line processing capability to bypass the Command Interface Console.

 ## Unit Tests
 Unit tests have been developed or are being developed as stand alone programs for each major portion of the program, there will also be a unit test to run all of the portions of the code together.
+The unit tests are not currently utilizing and unit test framework.
  - Command Console unit test
  - Assembly Language unit test
  - File input and output unit test